johannes-titz/fastpos/README.md

 formula of the Pearson correlation (see above).
 There are some other factors that might play a role, but they cannot account for the large difference found.
-For instance, setting up a population takes quite long in *corEvol* (about 20s), but compared to the \~9min required overall, this is only a small fraction.
-There are other parts of the *corEvol* code that are fated to be slow, but again, a speedup by a factor of 400 cannot be achieved by improving these parts.
+For instance, setting up a population takes quite long in *corEvol* (about 20s), but compared to the \~13min required overall, this is only a small fraction.
+There are other parts of the *corEvol* code that are fated to be slow, but again, a speedup by a factor of 200 cannot be achieved by improving these parts.
 The presented benchmark is definitely not comprehensive, but only demonstrates that *fastpos* can be used with no significant waiting time for a typical scenario, while for *corEvol* this is not the case.
-The theoretically expected speedup by a factor of 250 was clearly exceeded.

-One might think that *corEvol* can work with more than one core out of the box.
-But it is quite easy to also parallelize *fastpos*, for instance with *mclapply* from the *parallel* package.
-Furthermore, even a parallelized version of *corEvol* would need more than 400 cores to compete with *fastpos*.
-Overall, the speedup should be evident and will hopefully pave the way for a wider usage of the *stability* approach for sample size planning.

 ## FAQ